8UA/discord-checker/readme.txt

+[THIS DOESN'T WORK ANYMORE CAUSE OF HCAPTCHA IMPLEMENTATION.]

 This Python script sends requests to the Discord API to check if a specified username is available or taken.

 Your Discord token is required to access the API, you will need to add it into your ".env" file.